 Specific topics covered in each program are shown below.
 Students will receive workbooks to fill out during the day so they can remember what they have learned on the trip and use it back in the classroom.
-In addition, our education programs page has options for pre-trip or post-trip activities taught by you or by our LGA educators.
+Check out our “Science From Your Sofa” page for pre-trip or post-trip activities and videos.

 - Lake George Basics: Learn what makes Lake George different from other lakes.
 How long is it?
 How deep is it?
 How many islands does it have?